jhuus/BriteKit/api-reference.md

 - - segment_id (int): ID of the Segment record.
 - - specvalue_id (int): ID of the SpecValue record.
 - - value (bytes): The spectrogram itself.
+- - embedding (bytes): The embedding, if include_embedding=True.
+- - recording_id (int): ID of the corresponding recording record.
+- - filename (str): Name of the audio file.
 - - offset (float): Number of seconds from the start of the recording to the start of the segment.
-- - recording_id (int): ID of the corresponding Recording record.